mobxjs/mobx/docs/refguide/observable.md

 Inference rules:

+-   Any (inherited) member that is a generator function will be annotated with `flow`.
 -   Any (inherited) member that contains a `function` value will be annotated with `autoAction`.
 -   Any `get`ter will be annotated with `computed`.
 -   Any other _own_ field will be marked with `observable`.